UlyssesZh/telepathic-sparkle/README.md

 Twilight appreciated Zecora's wisdom, though she wished the zebra had been a little less mysterious.

-She devoured every text she could find.
+They devoured every text they could find.
 Ancient spellbooks, psychological studies, even obscure scrolls from forgotten corners of the Canterlot Archives.
 Slowly, patterns began to emerge.
 A few old spells hinted at mind-linking magic, though most involved dreams or shared memories, not real-time thought reading.

+"How much I wish I could see Sunset and how she does it with my own eyes," Starlight sighed, her enthusiasm worn down a little by the exhaustion, while her curiosity and determination grew stronger.

-Twilight experimented cautiously, trying to recreate the sensation Sunset had described.
+They experimented cautiously, trying to recreate the sensation Sunset had described.
-She crafted a focusing spell designed to tune her magic to the "frequency" of another pony's mind, using touch as the bridge.
+Twilight crafted a focusing spell designed to tune her magic to the "frequency" of another pony's mind, and Starlight devised a way to use touch as the bridge of connecting the magic and the subject.

-Each attempt left her exhausted but more determined.
+Each attempt left them exhausted but more determined.
-She knew she was close.
+They started to feel that they were close.
-She could feel the magic thrumming just beyond her reach, like a melody she almost remembered.
+Twilight could feel the magic thrumming just beyond her reach, like a melody she almost remembered, but she still could not quite grasp it.

-Finally, after a particularly long night filled with failed attempts and muttered calculations, Twilight slumped over her desk, groaning into her hooves.
+Finally, after a particularly long night filled with failed attempts and muttered calculations, They slumped over the desk.
+Twilight groaned into her hooves, and Starlight rubbed her eyes with heavy bags under.

-"Maybe you just need a break, Twilight,"
+"Maybe you just need a break,"
-Spike padded over with a bubbling cup of apple cider.
+Spike padded over with two bubbling cups of apple cider.
 "It's cider season now.
 Don't you want to try some?"

+"Oh, Thank you, Spike," Starlight said, taking a cup and sipping it.
+"I do think I need a break."

+"I am sorry, Starlight," Twilight said.
+"You have been working so hard for me.
+Please take a break.
+Have a good night's sleep."

+Starlight yawned and nodded,
+"Don't be sorry, Twilight.
+I am happy to help my friend, and I want to study mind magic myself anyway."
+She stood up and walked toward the door.
+"Don't you want to take a break too, Twilight?"

-Twilight lifted her head, her mane disheveled, but her eyes burning with excitement.
+Twilight shook her head, her eyes still glued to the notes.
+"No, I can't stop now.
+I feel so close.
+You go ahead and rest."

+Starlight wanted to convince her to rest, but she knew Twilight well enough to know it was pointless, and she was too tired to argue.
+"Okay, but don't stay up too late," she said, leaving the library.

+In her way back to her room, Starlight's mind was still buzzing with thoughts of the day.
+Random scenes and objects from recent days replayed in her head.

+Mind magic, books, Twilight, Spike...

+Desks, shelves, quills, the castle, the library...

+Tea cakes, cider, the kitchen...

+Suddenly, a thought struck her like a bolt of lightning, making her stop in the hallway.
+Her tiredness vanished in an instant but was replaced with the thrill of inspiration.

+She rushed back to the library, bursting through the door.
-"No, Spike.
-I think...
-I think I know what I'm missing."
+"Twilight!
+I think I know what we're missing!"

+Starlight's horn glowed,
+and then a quill and a scroll, surrounded by lilac magical aura, speedily floated toward her.
-She jotted a quick note, her quill flying across the page.
+She jotted a quick note, the quill flying across the page.
 "It's not just about tuning into another mind.
 It's about *inviting* it to speak.
 Like opening a door instead of smashing through."

+Due to Starlight's infectious and abrupt enthusiasm, Twilight also perked up.
+She looked at Starlight's notes and marveled at the insight.
+"That's brilliant, Starlight!
+Let me quickly adjust the spell."

+Twilight and Starlight went back to work with renewed energy.
+They spent the next few hours refining the spell, adding layers of complexity to the connection.
+Finally, they felt ready for a test.

+## First test

+"Okay, I think we have it," Twilight was filled with optimistic anticipation.
+"Instead of just trying to read someone's mind, the spell creates a comfortable environment around the spellcaster for the subject's mind, and then it opens up a channel for the mind to speak up for itself."

 Spike blinked.
 "That sounds... less scary, at least."

 Twilight smiled.
 "Exactly.
 Now, I need a volunteer."

 Spike gulped and took a cautious step back.
+His eyes innocently looked at Starlight, as if asking for help.

+"No no, I need to stand by,"
+Starlight sensed the sight on her.
+"and set up protections and watch the test in case something goes wrong."

+Spike gulped again at those words.
+"Uh, how about we test it on a..."
+His eyes darted around the library to look for other test subjects.
+"On a chair, first?"

 "Come on, Spike," Twilight coaxed, batting her eyelashes dramatically.
 "It'll be completely safe!
 I promise!"